Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     - The score counter for player "O" increases with 1.
     - I play a game and make it a "Tie".
     - The Score is unchanged
+- Timer
+    - I start the game
+    - When the time has run out, a modal appears, and I can choose to play again.
 - Restart Button
     - I wait for the time to run out, so I can see the game over message.
     - I click the restart button and the game restarts